Happening Now

 About the Contributors

-Priya Gowda, Coverage Staffer
+Priya Gowda, Coverage Editor

-Priya Gowda is a first-year staffer and coverage staffer on The Muse.
-She enjoys watching bad reality TV on Netflix, listening to music, drinking coffee, fawning over her cat Daisy, and adding books to her TBR list.
-Priya loves writing and will read anything from memoirs to literary fiction.
-She is excited to be writing for The Muse and is looking forward to a great first year on the publication.
+Priya Gowda is a second-year staffer and coverage editor on The Muse.
+She enjoys rewatching Gilmore Girls, creating playlists, drinking coffee, fawning over her cat, and adding books to her ever-growing TBR list.
+Aside from writing, Priya also loves to read (her current favorite books are "The Picture of Dorian Gray" and "On Earth We're Briefly Gorgeous") and will pick up anything from literary fiction to gothic classics.
+She is excited to continue writing about unexplored topics on campus and is looking forward to working with everyone on the staff this year to produce great content.

-Ellie Symons, Coverage Staffer
+Ellie Symons, Coverage Editor

 Donate to THE MUSE